Somono: History

 Biton Coulibaly entrusted them with a war fleet to expand his kingdom in the 18th century.

 They were conquered by the Toucouleurs of Omar Saidou Tall in the 19th century.

 In principle, they extended from Bamako to Dioro, but some settled in Conakry at the beginning of the 20th century.

 Language

-Their language, of the same name, is a dialect of bambara.
+Their language, of the same name, is a dialect of Bambara.

+Demographics

+According to the 2022 Census there were 67,186 people in Mali.

 Culture

 The Somono share most of the customs of the Bambaras.

 Craftsmanship

 The Somono are highly skilled in pottery and canoe construction, and also traditionally master ironwork, which makes them indispensable to the Bozos.

 The Somono contributed to the introduction of the drift net technique in Casamance.

 Religion

 The Somono adopted the Islamic traditions following their conquest by the Toucouleurs of Omar Saidou Tall.